Machealb/GSVD_Iter/README.md

 ## License
 If you use this code in any future publications, please cite like this:

-Zhongxiao Jia, Haibo Li. "[The joint bidiagonalization method for large GSVD computations in finite precision](https://doi.org/10.1137/22M1483608)."
+Zhongxiao Jia, Haibo Li. "[The joint bidiagonalization method for large GSVD computations in finite precision.
+SIAM Journal on Matrix Analysis and Applications, 44(1), 382–407.](https://doi.org/10.1137/22M1483608)."